DevCycleHQ/devcycle-docs/docs/platform/feature-flags/stale-feature-notifications.md

 ### Unused

-An **Unused** Feature is one where there are no evaluations or defaults for any variables in the feature for 2 weeks.
+An **Unused** Feature is one where there are no evaluations or defaults for any Variables associated with the Feature for 2 weeks.
 Targeting status is irrelevant.

 **Applicable to**: All Feature types.